hughker/documentation/onboarding/custom/productFeedXML.md

 ## Remove some products from appearing in the search

-This is possible to remove some products from the search.
+It is possible to remove some products from the search.
 This can be useful when the feed is automatically generated.
-In order to remove some products, you need to add another field named “tags” and give it the value **findify-remove**.
+In order to remove some products, you need to add another field named __“tags”__ and give it the value **findify-remove**.

-In case you have already tags in your feed, separate the value “findify-remove" from the other values with a comma: “findify-remove, tag1, tag2”.
+In case you have already tags in your feed, separate the value __findify-remove__ from the other values with a comma: _“findify-remove, tag1, tag2”_.